Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 The course has strong links with fashion retail head offices in London, which enables students to gain first-hand experience as part of their studies.
 They also offer shorter merchandising courses at introductory, intermediate and postgraduate level.

-Professional qualifications that may appeal to merchandisers include those offered by the:
+Other professional qualifications that may appeal to merchandisers are offered by:

 The entry point of a retail merchandiser can vary between companies and will depend on relevant experience and qualifications.
-Usually, new entrants begin as allocators, distributors or merchandise administrative assistants (MAA).
+Usually, new entrants begin as allocators, distributors or MAAs.

 There is a clear career development path in merchandising.
 Companies often have a competency-development programme in place, with a set of competencies that have to be achieved in order to qualify for the next level and gain promotion.